adolfo92/Epoch_Updater/README.md

 # Epoch_Updater
-Python script to "Manually" update or at least download updated files
+Python script to "Manually" update Project Epoch WoW PServer or at least download updated files into a Downloaded_files directory